godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

     const AMMO_IN_MAG = 50

 And then add the following to ``fire_weapon``: ``ammo_in_weapon -= 1``.
 Make sure that ``ammo_in_weapon -= 1`` is outside of the ``if ray.is_colliding()`` check so
-we lost ammo regardless of whether we've hit something or not.
+the player loses ammo regardless of whether the player hit something or not.

 Now all that's left is the knife.
 Add the following to ``Weapon_Knife.gd``: